 You should ask your treating physician to prepare an RFC statement for you that details all of your work-related limitations.
 The SSA will rely on it in preparing its RFC assessment.
 You must also provide the SSA with your complete medical history, dating back to the onset of your dystonia.
 These records are necessary to support your doctor’s opinion about your ability to work.

 The SSA will then use your RFC to decide whether there are any jobs you can perform with the limitations in your RFC.
 If not, your disability claim will be approved.
 For more information on how the SSA makes this assessment, see our section on how Social Security decides if you can work.

-In short, if Social Security considers your symptoms to be of equivalent severity to those in the listing for Parkinson's disease, you may be able to get disability benefits under Socials Security's listing for Parkinsonian disease.
-The listing for Parkinson's disease requires that you have long-term problems with walking and standing or using your hands because of rigidity or tremors.
-While dystonia doesn't necessarily involve rigidity or tremors, its involuntary movements can result in severe problems walking and using your hands.
-Social Security may consider these disabling characteristics similar enough to those in the Parkinson's listing to qualify for benefits.
+If Social Security considers your symptoms to be of equivalent severity to those in the listing for Parkinson's disease, you may be able to get disability benefits under Social Security's listing for Parkinsonian disease.
+For instance, dystonia's involuntary movements can result in severe problems walking and using your hands, and Social Security may consider these disabling characteristics similar enough to those in the Parkinson's listing to qualify for benefits.

 In addition to the being found medically disabled, you must meet the standard requirements for collecting disability.
 First, you cannot earn more than $1,170 a month from working, and the symptoms of your dystonia must prevent your employment for at least 12 months.
 There are also requirements specific to the SSDI and SSI programs.